nrmnkny/normankenya/README.md

 >
 > ## Let's Connect
 >
 > If you're on a similar journey or have insights to share, let's connect!
-You can find me on and [Twitter](nrmkny).
+You can find me on and x.com/nrmkny
 >
 > _"In learning you will teach, and in teaching you will learn."_ - Phil Collins
 >